 Will I be allowed to choose or switch my counselor?

-No. For your first appointment, you will be randomly assigned to an intake counselor.
-After your initial session, you may be assigned to another counselor who will work with you for the duration of your treatment at the Student Counseling Center.
+No. Once you have been assigned a counselor at our office, you will meet with that counselor for the duration of your treatment at the Student Counseling Center.
 If for some reason you do not want to continue meeting with your assigned counselor but you wish to continue treatment, we can refer you to another mental health agency.

 What can I expect during the first session?

-Before your initial appointment, we will email you a link to our paperwork.
+Before your initial appointment, we will send you an email with a reminder of your appointment date and time, as well as a link to our paperwork.
 We ask that you fill that paperwork out and bring it with you to your first appointment.
-You will initially meet with an intake counselor, who will gather information about you and the reason(s) for your visit.
-You may then be assigned to another counselor, who will work with you for the duration of your treatment at the Student Counseling Center.
+Your first session with your counselor is considered an intake session, and involves information gathering.
 It is important that you are open and honest with your counselor, so they can figure out a treatment approach that will best suite your needs.

 Can I be seen right away or do I need to make an appointment to see a counselor?